josephsgithub/pyfun/hi/README.md

 is actually not an equals sign at all, it is an ***assignment operator***.
 Don’t call it ‘equals’ because that is not what it is.

-> 💬 To *assign* something means to set it aside for a specifi
+> 👓 To *assign* something means to set it aside for a specific
 > purpose or to give something a specific job or duty.
 You
 > may know the word from “assigned seating” or being “assigned”
 > clean up duty or to a team.